robinweser/bredon/docs/API.md

 ## `parse(cssValue)`

-Renders all cached styles into a DOM node.
-It also adds a change listener to automatically add newly rendered styles.
+Parses a CSS value into an AST and returns a ParsedCSSValue to work with.

 ### Arguments
 1. `cssValue` (*string*): The CSS value that gets parsed